 He made baseball history on April 17, 1955, when he hit two home runs in one inning, which hadn’t been done since Joe DiMaggio done it in 1936.
 He also became the youngest player in history to win the ‘batting title’ that year.

-He played in the major league beginning with the Baltimore Orioles where he began playing on May 20, 1896, at the age of 24.
+He played in the major league beginning with the Baltimore Orioles where he began on May 20, 1896, at the age of 24.
 He was given the nickname "Wagon Tongue" due to his use of salty language.
-He played the positions of shortstop, rightfielder and second baseman.
-His record shows he was an exemplary hitter, however, not that good of a fielder.
+He played the positions of shortstop, right fielder and second baseman.
+His record shows he was an exemplary hitter, however, not so good in the field.
 He played for six clubs during his seven seasons, Orioles (both AL and NL)/Cardinals/Senators/Phillies/Beaneaters 1896-1903.
 His season high was a .328 mark in his first full season, 1898, with the National League Orioles.
 After his stay in the majors, he played for a time in the minors with Jersey of the Eastern League.

 He married Blanche and together they had one daughter, Flora born in 1898.
 The family in 1900, lived on Fulton Avenue.
 He died as a result of chronic nephritis a few days after his 53rd birthday.
 Mr. Keister is buried at Loudon Park Cemetery.

 Fritz was born in Catonsville, Maryland.
 He was a professional baseball player who played third base in the Major Leagues from August 11, 1913 to August 28, 1918.
 He played for the New York Yankees and St. Louis Browns.
 Because of his speed rounding the bags, Fritz was known as "Catonsville Flash" or just "Flash" by his fans.
 In 1914, he led the American League with 74 stolen bases, and was only caught stealing 17 times that year, an 81 percent success rate.
 He had 2093 hits and 421 stolen bases in the minors.